 This marvelous candy craze began in Brazil during the 1940s.
-It was war time.
+It was wartime.
 Picture how hard it must have been, to get your hands on fresh fruits or decadent sweets.
 Near impossible.
-Enter The Brigadeiros and a few creative women from Rio de Janeiro who helped dream them up.
+Enter The Brigadeiros and a few creative women from Rio de Janeiro who helped dream them up. (recipe at the bottom of this post)

 They knew they’d have to make something great, using the few ingredients they almost always had on hand in the kitchen.
 Unsalted butter, rich-flavored cocoa powder, and condensed milk were about as simple as a cook could get, but mixing these items yielded a marvelous candy that caught on like wildfire.
 They were an instant hit with everyone who tried them.